MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/creating-a-new-ftp-site-in-iis-7.md

     > [!NOTE]
     > The authentication settings for FTP sites are configured at the site-level, unlike authentication for Web sites, which can be configured per URL.

- Your &lt;sites&gt; section should now contain something similar to the following example:
+ Your `<sites>` section should now contain something similar to the following example:

     [!code-xml[Main](creating-a-new-ftp-site-in-iis-7/samples/sample6.xml)]
 6. Scroll to the bottom of your ApplicationHost.config file and add a location section for your Default FTP Site that will contain your authorization settings.